ParamsRaman/homepage/_posts/2015-02-07-Debugging-In-MachineLearning.md

 Distinction between model and an optimizer:
 By model, I mean the objective function; you want to setup the right function (say logistic regression or svm or etc) with the right regularizers (to avoid overfitting/underfitting) so that you can get the best performance (a.k.a accuracy).
 Here, you may or may not care about time.

 By optimizer, I mean the solver (say gradient-descent, SGD, L-BFGS, etc) that takes the model (or objective function) and produces the final weights (or optimal value).
-As you can see, regularization does not matter here as it will only change the value of the objective function.
+As you can see, regularization may not matter much here as it will only change the value of the objective function.
 What matters here is given any function, how <i>correctly</i> and <i>quickly</i> can we find the optimal solution?

 These are some of my suggestions, I hope to add more later.
 Comments are welcome.